God designed us to function best when we live a balanced life—mentally, physically, socially, and spiritually. Distress can make us wobbly.

 - Garner your resources.
 Access all available information and training.
 Enlist outside expertise as needed.

 - Implement your plan.
 Start where you are.
-Utilize your capabilities and resources.
+Use what you have.
 Do the best you can under the circumstances.
-Give God permission to revise your plan as he sees fit.
+Permit God to revise your plan as he sees fit.